makeabilitylab/physcomp/advancedio/oled.md

 ### Drawing subsystem

 Below, we describe how to draw shapes, text, and bitmaps.

-TODO: EXPLAIN WHEN TO CALL DISPLAY, ETC.
+Importantly, when you call any of the drawing routines—from `drawLine` to `drawTriangle`—you are **not** drawing directly to the OLED display.
+Instead, you are drawing to an offscreen buffer handled by the SSD1306 driver.
+So, after you call your drawing routines, you must then call the `void Adafruit_SSD1306::display()` function to push the data from RAM to the display.

 ### Drawing shapes